·

 Instructions

-• After the rest period, add the salt, cheddar cheese, and jalapenos and knead for a minute or two until everything is thoroughly mixed in.
-Cover with damp towel and allow to rise in a warm place for three hours, reshaping the dough into a ball once per hour.
+• Add salt, jalapeños, and cheddar.
+After the rest period, add the salt, cheddar cheese, and jalapeños and knead for a minute or two until everything is thoroughly mixed in.

 Notes